zhizhizhizhizhi/tp/docs/DeveloperGuide.md

 #### **Target user profile**:

-ForgetfulNUS is targeted at students taking level 1000-2000 German language modules at the NUS Center of Language Studies who can type fast and prefer typing to mouse interactions.
+ForgetfulNUS is targeted at students taking level 1000-2000 German language modules (LAG1201 and LAG2201) at the NUS Center of Language Studies who can type fast and prefer typing to mouse interactions.

 #### **Value proposition**: